 - Cut the bacon into slices and fry over a medium-high heat until gently crisp.
 Remove the bacon from the skillet, leaving the rendered fat in the skillet, and set it aside to drain any excess fat.

 - Add the shallot to the pan and cook over medium heat for a couple minutes until softened.
-Remove the onion to a small bowl, along with around 1tbsp of the fat, leaving a little fat in the skillet.
+Remove the shallot to a small bowl, along with around 1 tablespoon of the fat, leaving a little fat in the skillet.
+If you don't have enough fat (if the bacon was leaner), add a little olive oil.

-- Toast the bread in the remaining fat until gently crisp on both sides.
+- Toast the bread in the remaining fat/oil until gently crisp on at least a couple sides.

-- Meanwhile, add the red wine vinegar and Dijon mustard to the warm bacon fat and whisk gently to emulsify.
-You can either toss the frisee with the dressing then divide between plates, or drizzle the dressing over the finished salad.
+- Meanwhile, add the red wine vinegar and Dijon mustard to the warm bacon fat and shallots and stir gently to emulsify.
+You can either toss the frisée with the dressing then divide between plates, or drizzle the dressing over the finished salad.

-- Also meanwhile, poach the eggs by adding the white vinegar to the boiling water.
-You can poach the eggs as you prefer, but some suggest swirling the water then add an egg to the middle of the swirl.
+- Also meanwhile, poach the eggs by adding the white vinegar to the boiling water (optional, but can help).
+You can poach the eggs as you prefer, but it can often help to start by cracking each egg into a separate small bowl rather than cracking directly into the pot.
+Then swirl the water to form a small whirlpool and add an egg to the middle of the swirl.
 Once it starts to set, add the other egg.
 Poach them to around 2-3 minutes until the whites are white but the yolks are still soft.

-- Divide the frisee between two plats, top with the bacon pieces and add the croutons (if using) and egg on top.
-Drizzle over the dressing if not already mixed with the frisee, and serve.
+- Divide the frisée between two plates, top with the bacon pieces and add the croutons (if using) and egg on top.
+Drizzle over the dressing if not already mixed with the frisée, and serve.

 Notes